segabl/pd2-streamlined-heisting/README.md

 - Reduces the effect of health granularity drastically (damage dealt to enemies is closer to the actual weapon damage listed in the inventory)
 - Restores spawning voicelines for Bulldozers and Tasers and spawn noise for scripted Cloaker spawns
 - Improves variety of enemy combat chatter and enables idle chatter for stealth
-- Fixes various animation issues, like enemies playing full body crouching animations when suppressed when they are already crouching
 - Makes special enemies and bosses more responsive by detaching their attack logic updates from the enemy task scheduler
 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
 - Makes sentry guns not count as criminals which stops enemies from pathing to them and ultimately get stuck
-- Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
-- Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
 - Fixes the assault fade phase almost always ending after the minimum amount of time
 - Increases the time it takes for Winters to reach the maximum damage reduction (from 10-50% in 40s to 5-50% in 90s)
 - Makes hurt and knockdown animations not stackable, no new animation triggers while there's already one playing